-6.22 SIEGE EQUIPMENT
+6.2.2 SIEGE EQUIPMENT

 The armies of the Witch-king maintain large supplies of weaponry.
 Among their stock are a variety of heavy siege machines: mobile towers, ballistae, onagers, rams, etc. These are kept at the three border castles in disassembled form.
-When a major campaign begins, they are wheeled to the target sites in great wagons; once there, they are assembled and brought to bear.
+When a major campaign begins, they are wheeled to the target sites in great wagons; once there, they are assembled and made ready for use.
 Any smaller equipment is usually constructed near the focus of the siege.
-The following is a brief summary of a few typical designs.
+The following is a summary of a few typical designs.

-FIELD ONAGER
+THE FIELD ONAGER

-Named the "Armored Fist of the Witch-king," its timbers measure 1 span by 2 spans.
-A span is an Orcish engineering measurement which is the distance across an Orc's hand (from the thumb to the small finger's tip when extended).
-This unit hovers around 9 inches.
-A 2 span measure is based on the length of the Orcish forearm and fist (about 18 inches), the distance out from the elbow.
+Named the "Armored Fist of the Witch-king," its timbers measure one span by two spans.
+A span is an Orcish engineering measurement which is the distance across an Orc's hand (from the thumb to the small finger's tip when extended)-approximately nine inches.
+A twospan measure is based on the length of the Orcish forearm and fist (about 18 inches), the distance out from the elbow.
 This is a handy unit, for the Orc worker need only use his arm to determine specifications.
 Unfortunately, it also necessitates having the same Orc engineer available throughout a given project.

 - a) The frame is a light field frame which can be disassembled easily.
-This design can be employed as the base structure for a number of different siege machines. - b) Two or three axles may be utilized. - c) Split timbers are nailed to the foreframe to protect the crew.
+This design can provide the base structure for a number of different siege machines. - b) Two or three axles may be utilized. - c) Split timbers are nailed to the foreframe to protect the crew.
 They are soaked in oils for waterproofing.
-Iron nails are used. - d) Purpose: for tossing rocks and iron balls for wall demolition. - e) The original "fist," according to legend, was formed by pouring molten lead into a rather large, discarded gauntlet.
-Naturally, it was assumed that it could only have been used by the Witchking.
-Through the centuries this symbolic addition became a martial tradition, generating no mean amount of terror.
+Iron nails are used. - d) Onagers are used for tossing rocks and iron balls to demolish walls. - e) The original "fist," according to legend, was formed by pouring molten lead into a large, discarded gauntlet, which was naturally assumed to have belonged to the Witch-king.
+Through the centuries this symbolic addition became a martial tradition, generating no small amount of terror.
 The actual nature and source of the gauntlet, however, remain shrouded in legend.

-LIGHT ATTACK TOWER
+LIGHT ATTACK TOWER Two stories tall, this tower was designed for use against low outer walls, particularly those of the Dunlendings and the more modest Dúnedain border forts.

-Two stories, this tower was designed for use against low outer walls, particularly those of the Dunlendings and the more modest Dúnedain border forts.
+- a) Timbers measure one span by two spans and the standard, portable frame is used-the same one used on the field onager, with modifications. - b) Wooden planks cover only the front, most vulnerable to missile fire (remember that wood is a precious commodity in the barren northern lands).

-- a) Timbers measure 1 span by 2 spans and the standard, portable frame is used - the same one found on the field onager, with modifications. - b) Wooden planks cover only the front, most vulnerable to missile fire.
-Remember that wood is a precious commodity in the barren northern lands. - c) Purpose: for scaling low walls by laying plank "bridges" on the top beam and upper wall surfaces.
+c) The purpose of the light attack tower is to scale low walls by laying plank "bridges" on the top beam and upper wall surfaces.
 Siege ladders can also be attached to the frame, making them difficult to repel.
-Acts as a firing platform for archers or a light ballista.
+The attack tower also provides a firing platform for archers or a light ballista.